 Using Wood feedstock that has no nutritional value which, thereby, does not create the food vs. fuel dilemma like corn used to make ethanol

-Not having performance limitations in colder climates
+Improving diesel performance in colder climates

 Being drop-in, tank ready that does not require engine modifications

-Not having blend wall limits
+Not having “blend wall” limits